Endless stories and mysteries of a stunning fortress nearby the Vatican

 Today the statue on top of Castel Sant’Angelo commemorates this story.
 The current bronze version dates from the 1700s, but replaces an older version, in marble, that stood in the same spot.
 The sculpture of the archangel Michael serves as a reminder to the inhabitants of this Catholic capital that God’s mercy is present even when things look their worst.

 Hadrian’s Mausoleum: The Burials of Castel Sant’Angelo

-Long before the space was controlled by the Church, however, it was a major monument honoring the pagan emperors of Rome.
+Long before space was controlled by the Church, however, it was a major monument honouring the pagan emperors of Rome.
 Hadrian, one of the greatest rulers of High Empire, built an immense cylindrical sepulchre designed, in form and scale, to rival that of his illustrious predecessor Augustus.
 Hadrian’s major innovation was that rather than walking straight into the main burial chamber, the visitor ascends a massive winding ramp that coils within the huge concrete tomb.

 Even today, in order to reach the modern castle, you need to walk through the ancient mausoleum.
 Entering first into a massive antechamber, once covered in precious marble, you can see the niche where a colossal statue of Hadrian once stood.
 From there, you start walking up the giant ramp.
 As you go deeper into this huge mountain of brick and cement, it feels like a descent into the Underworld even if technically you’re walking uphill.

 Finally, you reach the heart of the structure, the emperor’s burial chamber itself.
 While nothing remains of its rich decoration, you can still see the spaces reserved for the sarcophagi of the imperial family.
 Remarkably, only one piece remains; the purple porphyry lid of a sarcophagus, perhaps Hadrian’s own, has been flipped upside-down and serves as the baptismal font of St. Peter’s Basilica [learn more about our Vatican Tours].